haseeb-cb/fundamentals-of-gis/Content/5_Exercise.md

 	- Open the *Rasterize (Vector to Raster)* tool
 	- Use the Muurla_soil layer as the input
 	- Since rasters can’t have multiple attributes like shapefiles we need to select which field to use, column “PINTA” has the information which we want to use for the analysis, so this is the column you should select for “Field to use for a burn-in value” -parameter.
-	- Set the size units to Georeferenced units, and the resolution to the same as the resolution of the DEM
+	- Set the size units to Georeferenced units, and the resolution to the same as the resolution of the DEM (see step 2)
 	- Run the tool
 	- Don't forget to make your layer permanent